 In this post, we are going to configure Microsoft Azure AD as the Identity Provider of applications running on an SAP Cloud Platform Cloud Foundry account.
 Furthermore, we are going to grant authorizations (scopes) to users by mapping Azure Groups to Role Collections.

-- You have a Cloud Foundry subscription or a trial account, and you are a Security administrator of it (meaning that you can see the Security menu in the cloud cockpit).
+- You have a Cloud Foundry account (enterprise or trial), and you are a Security administrator of it (meaning that you can see the Security menu in the SAP Cloud Platform Cockpit).

-- Download the metadata file from the Cloud Foundry subaccount
+- Download the SAML metadata file from the Cloud Foundry subaccount

 - Add Cloud Foundry as an Enterprise Application on Azure.